jinlab-washu/Jin-lab.manual/seq_analysis_protocols/ruddle_exome.md

   - $sample/ $sample.bam $sample.bai Unaligned/ $sample.fastq.gz
     - Where sample is a directory possibly containing bam files and/or an Unaligned folder containing fastq.gz or fastq.qp files.
   - Either move data to fit correct structure or link files from a different location
+- Protocol for conversion of bams to fastq is listed below

 ## Protocol

-1. Create data structure required for rms GATKExome.rms
+1. Create the data structure required for rms GATKExome.rms

-    - can use ycga Fastq and provide a text sample.
+    Bams and Fastq file inputs have different data structures that are required for input into Exome rms scripts. *Bam and fastq files should have separate data structures.
+DO NOT MIX*

+    **FASTQ FILE INPUT**<br>
+    If you are using Fastq files, the data structure format is `$sample/Unaligned/$sample.fastq.gz or $sample.fastq.qp` where each sample has its own directory.
+Each sample directory should have an `unaligned` folder that contains the fastq.gz or fastq.qp reads.
+Fastq names must have a specific format.

+    - If you need to convert bam's to fastq, use /home/jk2269/pipelines/bam2splitfastq.rms .
+      - bam2splitfastq.rms creates the data structure for you in your current working directory
+    - If you have fastq files, the data structure can be created with /home/jk2269/binpy/ycgaFastq

+    **BAM FILE INPUT**<br>
+    If you are using Bam Files, data structure format is `$sample/$sample.bam,$sample.bai` where each sample has its own directory, `$sample`, containing a bam file and its index.

-2. Run rms script in data directory
+2. Run the rms script in your directory containing the data structure

     2a.
 Open a new tmux session `tmux new -s $myproject` where `$myproject` is the name you give it<br>
     2b.
 Move to the directory containing your data `cd /path_to_data`<br>